Mokmokhi/Pacman/DFD.md

 > The record update function is to update the game record to the database after each gameplay.

 > The show record function is to display statistics of users and the whole game.

+### Player Control
+> For the data flow of the player control, the game will receive signals from the user's input device and perform different actions.
+The player state (transform, "isPowered", remaining pellets, etc.) will be saved and output to the engine.